json4s/muster/src/jekyll/docs/play_json_codec.md

 ```

 The example above produces a file with the json for the person.
-There is a little bit of optional syntactic sugar the comes with the json4s integration
+There is a little bit of optional syntactic sugar the comes with the play json integration

 ```scala
 import muster._